-Digital curriculum is a comprehensive, customizable collection of resources.
+Digital curriculum for schools is a comprehensive, customizable collection of resources.
 It is standards-aligned, flexible, accessible, personalizes learning, engages learners as the digital natives they are, and offers opportunities to increase learner agency.
 Digital resources come in various formats, texts, video, images, audio, and interactive media.
 Digital curriculum is employed in a variety of modalities and supports flipped classrooms, expanded classroom materials, accelerating learning, remediation, and credit recovery.
 To be clear, digital curriculum is not a replacement for teachers.
 It is an opportunity for teachers to more easily move from the “I do – We do” classroom instruction to the “You do” deliberate practice, focused where learners need the most practice to complete unfinished learning or move beyond where they are.

 Digital curriculum helps educators streamline differentiation opportunities, to personalize and pinpoint where learners are in their learning.
 Learners have access to content that they need and can work at the pace that is most effective for them.
 Most digital curriculum contains or allows for checks for understanding (CFU) that provide insight to learners and educators (and parents) about both learner success and progress.
 As learners see and understand their progress, their agency increases with multiple opportunities to own their learning and reflect on what they know and don’t know and what they need to learn next.
 Learners of all levels and with diverse needs can be supported with a digital curriculum.